• Skip to primary navigation

 This post may contain affiliate or sponsored links.
 Please read our disclosure policy.

 Finally!
-A healthy mac & cheese recipe that your whole family will love.
-From added sweet potato to less fat and more fiber, this more nutritious baked pasta is STILL creamy and comforting.
+A healthy mac and cheese recipe that your whole family will love.
+From sneaky sweet potato to high protein, less fat, and more fiber, this more nutritious baked pasta is STILL creamy and comforting.
 Easy to make gluten-free and freezing instructions included!

 About the Recipe

 I’m not sure Mac and Cheese can ever be categorized as “healthy.”
-But, since my kids love it so much, I’ve attempted several better versions than Kraft or the super decadent homemade version that is.
+But, since my kids love it so much, I’ve attempted several better versions than Kraft or the super decadent homemade version that is, including this Stovetop Mac and Cheese and this 6-Ingredient Instant Pot Mac and Cheese.

 I’ve made and tweaked this recipe many times over the years, and my family (picky eaters included) give it two thumbs up.
-Of course, I like it because it’s yet another way to get vegetables into my crew.
+Of course, I like it because it’s yet another way to get vegetables into kid favorite foods.

 What Makes This Mac and Cheese Healthy?